Canadian Q3 GDP slows to annualized 1.3% after strong second quarter gain

 Graphic - Canada economic snapshothttp://tmsnrt.rs/2e8hNWV

-(Reporting by Kelsey Johnson, additional reporting by Jeff Lewis, Allison Martell and Fergal Smith in Toronto Editing by Chizu Nomiyama)
+(Reporting by Kelsey Johnson, additional reporting by Jeff Lewis, Allison Martell and Fergal Smith in Toronto Editing by Chizu Nomiyama and Marguerita Choy)

 ((Kelsey.Johnson@tr.com; 1-613-235-6745))